jnozzi/cocoadev.com/markdown/PageRefactoring.md

-General/PageRefactoring is a term used to describe the process of moving content from one page in General/CocoaDev to its own page, or changing a page drastically to make it more useful.
-This housekeeping task serves a few purposes; including cleaning up individual pages and improving the way information is indexed by General/CocoaDev.
+PageRefactoring is a term used to describe the process of moving content from one page in CocoaDev to its own page, or changing a page drastically to make it more useful.
+This housekeeping task serves a few purposes; including cleaning up individual pages and improving the way information is indexed by CocoaDev.

 Times to refactor include: